Webtrends SaaS Solutions Security Statement

 1 Webtrends SaaS Production Environment

-Webtrends employs a public cloud deployment model using both physical and virtualized resources for its software-as-a-service solutions (“SaaS Solutions”).
+Webtrends employs a public cloud deployment model using virtualized resources for its software-as-a-service solutions (“SaaS Solutions”).
 All maintenance and configuration activities are conducted by Webtrends employees, primarily remotely from our corporate office.

 Webtrends SaaS Solutions are multi-tenant and logical access controls using authentication and roles ensure the necessary separation between data from different clients.
 All infrastructure responsibilities rest with Webtrends, and clients are provided with functionality to manage their own users and roles at the application level.

 Webtrends follows guidance from the ISO/IEC 27002:2013 standard.
 Additionally, Webtrends employs industry standard practices and relies on its 20 years of experience in operating highly secure SaaS solutions for security controls such as firewalls, intrusion detection, change management, automated source-controlled configuration management, and formal security policies and procedures.

 Webtrends distributed architecture for data collection, processing and reporting allows it to scale horizontally as the number of clients and volume of traffic increase.
 Webtrends uses multiple monitoring processes and tools to continuously track network resources, operating systems, applications and capacity.
 Systems are load balanced and scaled up when predetermined capacity thresholds are reached.

 1.2 SaaS Management

 Webtrends SaaS operations team (“SaaS Operations”) is responsible for all aspects of the SaaS Solutions production environment.
 SaaS Operations is set up separately and independently from the software development team to ensure the necessary separation of duties.

 2 Risk Management